Sunday, April 18, 2010

 Even Obama, who seems to have all the answers to Pakistan’s nuclear programme, has indicated that he does not know what became of a secret $100m grant that the Bush administration gave Pakistan to secure its nuclear stockpile. - Photo by Reuters.

 For those in Pakistan who have questions about nuclear security, this past week they should have finally learned to stop worrying and to love the bomb instead.
 Prime Minister Yousuf Raza Gilani assured US President Barack Obama that “appropriate safeguards” were in place to protect the country’s arsenal.
+Pakistan declared itself competent in matters of nuclear security, and even offered to share its hard-earned wisdom on how to prevent the trafficking of nuclear materials with the world.

 In response, Britain declared itself satisfied with Pakistan’s measures to secure its nuclear weapons.
 China trumpeted the cause of enhanced nuclear security as the way forward in a world where all countries had the right to use nuclear energy peacefully.
 And a personage no less than the US president himself assured the world that Pakistan had strengthened port security and taken other measures to prevent future proliferation.